osate/osate2/core/org.osate.help/html/plugins/latency.md

 > The cumulative processing and communication latency for the best case and worst case may round up to different multiples of sampling frames (period of the second sampling task).
 This results in frame-level jitter even if the min/max cumulative processing latency differs only by a few micro seconds, e.g., if one value just below and the other just above a multiple of the sampling frame.

-Different physical components, e.g., devices, processors, and buses are considered to operate asynchronously unless they have asigned the same **Referemce_Time** property value.
+Different physical components, e.g., devices, processors, and buses are considered to operate asynchronously unless they have asigned the same **Reference_Time** property value.

 Software components bound to the same processor are considered to operate synchronously.
-Software components bound to different processor are considered to operate synchronously if the two processors have the same value for the **Referemce_Time** property.
+Software components bound to different processor are considered to operate synchronously if the two processors have the same value for the **Reference_Time** property.

 A preference setting lets users choose whether components that have no indication of being synchronized, i.e., on the same processor, or are inherently asynchronous, i.e., different hardware components, should be handled as if synchronous or asynchronous.
-This setting applies only to components that have not been explicitly identified as synchronous via the **Referemce_Time** property, or software components bound to the same processor.
+This setting applies only to components that have not been explicitly identified as synchronous via the **Reference_Time** property, or software components bound to the same processor.

 ###Mid-frame and Frame-delayed Communication